Budget-Friendly Vegan Restaurants in New York City

-New York City has an amazing range of all-vegan restaurants, plus countless others that are vegan-friendly.
+When it comes to vegan restaurants, New York City has an amazing range, plus countless others that are vegan-friendly.
+Budget-friendly eateries of this kind, not so much.
 The top-rated eateries in this category can carry a pretty hefty price tag, though.
 At any one of the more upscale vegan establishments, a typical dinner entree can break the $20 mark.
 Add a beverage, appetizer and/or dessert, and gratuity, and you can easily be looking at $40 to $50 per person.

 If you’re visiting the Big Apple on a budget, you might plan for one special vegan meal.
 But even if you can’t — or won’t — the city offers many options for plant-based meals that won’t break the bank.
 Here are a few.
 Make sure to visit the web sites for hours and locations.

 Red Bamboo on West 4th Street in Greenwich Village (which leans mainly vegan but has a few vegetarian options), has long been a favorite of mine.
 It’s a cozy place that can get hectic but rarely feels packed, and is a nice compromise between the more fast meal kind of places (like Terri and Blossom du Jour, below) and the upmarket Candle restaurants, Pure Food and Wine, and Blossom Café, which can really set you back a few bucks.
 Lunch specials (see web site for days and hours) are priced from $8 to $10, see photo, above.
 The dinner menu features many vegetable entrees as well as sandwiches and vegan burgers, with plenty of entrées under $12.
 Portions are generous.
 Especially budget-friendly are the burgers, priced below $7 before you add optional items like Daiya nondairy cheese, guacamole, and tempeh bacon.